-- 1. Permit fee deposits will held in escrow and applied to reimburse the District for permit inspection-related costs incurred at the rates stated in a permit fee deposit and rate schedule established by the Board of Managers. - 2.
-When a permit application is approved, the deposit will be replenished to the applicable deposit amount by the applicant before the permit will be issued to cover actual costs incurred to monitor compliance with permit conditions and the District Rules. - 3.
-No permit will be modified, renewed or extended if the applicable permit fee deposit balance is negative. - 4.
-The administrator will return any unused portion of an applicant's permit fee deposit to the permittee within 45 days of notice from the permittee that the permitted work has been completed, unless the District determines that the work has not been completed in accordance with the applicable permit. - 5.
-All permit applicants and permittees shall replenish the permit fee deposit to the original amount or such lesser amount as the District administrator deems sufficient within 30 days of receiving notice that such deposit is due, and directing the administrator to close out the relevant application or permit and revoke prior approvals, if any, if the permit-fee deposit is not timely replenished;
+- 1. Permit fee deposits will held in escrow and applied to reimburse the District for permit inspection-related costs incurred at the rates stated in a permit fee deposit and rate schedule established by the Board of Managers and described in Rule L. - 2.
+When a permit application is approved, the deposit will be replenished to the applicable deposit amount by the applicant before the permit will be issued to cover actual costs incurred to review for and monitor compliance with permit conditions and the District Rules including administration of the permit. - 3.
+No permit will be modified, renewed, or extended if the applicable permit fee deposit balance is negative. - 4.
+The administrator will return any unused portion of an applicant's permit fee deposit to the permittee within 45 days of written notice from the permittee that the permitted work has been completed, unless the District determines that the work has not been completed in accordance with the applicable permit. - 5.
+All permit applicants and permittees shall replenish the permit fee deposit to the original amount or such lesser amount as the District administrator deems sufficient within 30 days of receiving notice that such deposit is due, and directing the administrator to close out the relevant application or permit and revoke prior approvals, if any, if the permit-fee deposit is not timely replenished; - 6.
+No interest will be paid on permit fees or deposits held by the District.